Old New York (novellas): New Year's Day (The Seventies)

 Society thinks little of Mrs. Lizzie Hazeldean's apparent affair with the unmarried Henry Prest.
 As it turns out, society's understanding of the affair is uninformed and insensitive.

 All the stories are filled with dense and lively interplay of ideas.
 Religion, women's rights, art criticism, the strictures and structures of society, the place of wealth among Manhattan's élite class, familial loyalty, love and passion and honor, are all examined in the spotlight of Wharton's scrutiny, interwoven with Wharton's incisive, often aphoristic observations about a society she knew well from having been raised in it.
 An example, from "New Year's Day": "The self-sufficing little society of that vanished New York attached no great importance to wealth, but regarded poverty as so distasteful that it simply took no account of it."
 Throughout, Wharton captures a keen sense of the arc of time; frequently remarking nostalgically on things that change or are lost with the passage of generations (objects, locations, families, institutions, mores).
 Innumerable illuminating subplots and details have been omitted in the synopses.

 Publication

 The four novellas were first published in 1924 by D. Appleton and Company, with illustrations by Edward C. Caswell.
-The copyright was renewed in 1951 by William R. Tyler.
+The copyright was renewed in 1951 by William R. Tyler and expired on January 1, 2020, when the work entered the public domain.
 They are currently (2011) available in a trade paper edition from Scribner, released in 1995 (ISBN 978-0-02-038314-7) and in hardcover from Library of America.